INLINE SKATING FITNESS: FROM A CASUAL PURSUIT TO A VIABLE WORKOUT

 Why Crossover Ventures are ‘in’ These Days It’s not surprising that creative people have found ways to bring new incarnations of inline skating to the fore.
 They combined two contrasting factors and formed a beneficial endeavor worth trying.
 In a world brimming with contemporary HIIT, Pilates, and CrossFit workouts, inline skating is definitely something out of the ordinary.
 It’s like two ventures rolled into one, similar to Piloxing, which is a routine that mixes Pilates and boxing, or the aforementioned yoga skating.
 These crossovers aren’t exactly new in recreational activities, as even various gaming companies are getting in on the action.
 Apart from the more obvious and popular ventures like basketball, football, and baseball or Tony Hawk skating games there are obscure sports that have jumped over into the digital realm.
 There’s hurling, roller derby, and a whole number of other weird sports, included on a list compiled by IGN.
 Additionally, there’s a Spin Genie game called Wipeout that incorporates extreme sports with slot gaming, of all things.
 These hybrid concoctions are all around us and have proved that sports - whether in real life or in digital format – can be transformed into fun and fulfilling pursuits with a bit of imagination.

-Like other exercise regimens, inline skating is a safe and an effective workout when done the right way.
+Like other exercise regimens, inline skating is a safe and an effective workout when done the right way with a personal trainer.
 It brings a plethora of health and fitness benefits, making it a worthwhile physical activity for those who want to stay active.
 With this, inline skating successfully crosses over from being an ordinary leisure pursuit, into becoming a legitimate training method